gridly-spreadsheet-CMS/gridly-ue4-plugin/README.md

 ### Setting up the API keys and view IDs

 To communicate with the API, you need to make sure that you have configured the plugin to use the correct API keys.
 You also need to set which view IDs you wish to use for import/export.
-See [import/export settings](#markdown-header-importexport-settings) for more information.
+See [Import/export Settings](#importexport-settings) for more information.

 ### Exporting Native Source Strings